Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Read More From Pethelpful

 The puppy teething stage can be quite long in dogs.
-They first have to deal with their baby teeth which must fall out and then the permanent teeth start emerging.
+They first have to deal with their baby teeth falling out before the permanent teeth start emerging.
 The process may last up until the puppy is 7 to 8 months of age, although the desire to chew will persist into adulthood.

 A Matter of Overstimulation